X-Class: Text Classification with Extremely Weak Supervision: Introduction

 \section{Introduction}

 Weak supervision has been recently explored in text classification to save human effort.
-Typical forms of weak supervision include a few labeled documents per class~\cite{DBLP:conf/cikm/MengSZ018,DBLP:conf/emnlp/JoC19}, a few seed words per class~\cite{DBLP:conf/cikm/MengSZ018, DBLP:conf/www/MengHWWZZ020, DBLP:conf/acl/MekalaS20,DBLP:conf/emnlp/MekalaS20}, and similar open-data~\cite{DBLP:conf/emnlp/YinHR19}.
+Typical forms of weak supervision include a few labeled documents per class~\cite{DBLP:conf/cikm/MengSZ018,DBLP:conf/emnlp/JoC19}, a few seed words per class~\cite{DBLP:conf/cikm/MengSZ018, DBLP:conf/www/MengHWWZZ020, DBLP:conf/acl/MekalaS20,DBLP:conf/emnlp/MekalaS20}, and other similar open-data~\cite{DBLP:conf/emnlp/YinHR19}.
 Though much weaker than a fully annotated corpus, these forms still require non-trivial, corpus-specific knowledge from experts.
 For example, nominating seed words requires experts to consider their relevance to not only the desired classes but also the input corpus; To acquire a few labeled documents per class, unless the classes are balanced, one needs to sample and annotate a much larger number of documents to cover the minority class.

 In this paper, we focus on \textit{extremely weak supervision}, i.e., only relying on the surface text of class names.
-This setting is much more challenging than the ones above, and can be considered an almost-unsupervised text classification.
+This setting is much more challenging than the ones above, and can be considered as almost-unsupervised text classification.

-We opt to attack this problem from a representation learning perspective---ideal document representations should lead to very close results between clustering and the desired classification.
-Recent advances in contextualized representation learning using neural language models have demonstrated the capability of clustering texts to domains with high accuracy~\cite{DBLP:conf/acl/AharoniG20}.
-Specifically, a simple average of token representations is sufficient to group documents about the same domain together.
-However, the same corpus could be classified using various criteria, such as topics, locations, and sentiments.
-As visualized in Figure~\ref{fig:multiple_sets_classes}, such class-invariant representations separates topics well but mixes up locations.
-It becomes a necessity to make document representations adaptive to the user-specified class names.
+We opt to attack this problem from a representation learning perspective---ideal document representations should lead to nearly the same result between clustering and the desired classification.
+Recent advances in contextualized representation learning using neural language models have demonstrated the capability of clustering text to domains with high accuracy~\cite{DBLP:conf/acl/AharoniG20}.
+Specifically, a simple average of word representations is sufficient to group documents on the same topic together.
+However, the same corpus could be classified using various criteria other than topics, such as locations and sentiments.
+As visualized in Figure~\ref{fig:multiple_sets_classes}, such class-invariant representations separate topics well but mix up locations.
+Therefore, it is a necessity to make document representations adaptive to the user-specified class names.